 “Carrie… I didn’t mean what I said about you and that guy.”

 “It’s okay.
-He wasn’t that hot anyway… But Jewish guys definitely can be.”
+He wasn’t that hot anyway… But English guys definitely can be.”

-“Look – if you still want to go with me tomorrow, the boat is leaving at 11 AM.”
+“Look – ” she says, “if you still want to go with me tomorrow, the boat is leaving at 11 AM.”

 “I think I should just go on… “